efumagal/geo-3d-otel/README.md

 ## TO DOs

-- For a real app consider structuring the Go code using DDD Hexagonal pattern
+- For a real app consider structuring the Go code using DDD/Hexagonal pattern
 - Run Docker build and push only on related code changes
 - Add unit tests and run them on PRs
 - Generate OpenAPI specs

 ## Notes

--
+- Before deploying on production thee will be probably be some functional/system tests